SALE

 • Homeowners can share their primary residence, including up to two additional units in the same building, provided they live there.
 But, they're limited to hosting for a maximum of 60 nights annually when they're not present.
 To do this, they need to secure a permit from the Division of Housing Preservation.

-• To apply for a permit, you can visit the Division of Housing Preservation at 342 Martin Luther King Drive, Jersey City, NJ, or find the application online.
+• To apply for a permit, visit the Division of Housing Preservation at 342 Martin Luther King Drive, Jersey City, NJ, or download the application online.

-What you'll need to get an STR permit:
+What you'll need to get an STR permit in Jersey City:

 • A registration fee of $250.